 Dispute over the succession

 At one point in his life, Liu Bang (Emperor Gaozu) neglected his wife (Empress Lu Zhi) and favored concubine Qi.
 During this time, he believed that his son (Liu Ying) born to empress Lu Zhi was too weak to be his successor.
 For this reason, he looked for ways to replace Liu Ying with concubine Qi’s son (Liu Ruyi).
-Empress Lu Zhi became worried and consulted Zhang Liag to help maintain her son’s position as heir.
+Empress Lu Zhi became worried and consulted Zhang Liang to help maintain her son’s position as heir.
 Zhang recommended the 4 Whiteheads of Mount Shag to help her son.

 In 195 BC, when Emperor Gaozu slowly became weak due to his health condition, he wanted to replace Liu Ying even more and wanted Liu Ruyi to take up the crown prince title.
 When Zhang Liang tried to convince him otherwise, the emperor turned him down, so he decided to retire.
-Zhou Chang and Shusun Tong also rejected the idea of replacing the heir, and refused to follow emperor Gaozu’s orders.
+Zhou Chang and Shusun Tong also rejected the idea of replacing the heir and refused to follow emperor Gaozu’s orders.
 Zhou Chang’s stutter amused the emperor.
-Eventually, the 4 Whiteheads showed up in court in favor of Liu Yhing and the emperor was greatly surprised because they had previously declined joining the civil service when he asked.
-They vowed to help him in future as long as he remained the crown prince.
-Following this action, emperor Gaozu decided that his son with the empress was fit to be his successor.
+Eventually, the 4 Whiteheads showed up in court in favor of Liu Yhing and the emperor was greatly surprised because they had previously declined to join the civil service when he asked.
+They vowed to help him in the future as long as he remained the crown prince.
+Following this action, emperor Gaozu decided that his son the empress was fit to be his successor.

 Right after successfully establishing the Han Dynasty, Liu Bang took time to appoint princes and vassal kings to help him govern his empire and gave each one of them a piece of land to settle.
 Seven of the appointed vassal kings weren’t related to the imperial clan, and this caused worry in emperor Gaozu’s heart as he felt that at one point the 7 vassal kings would rebel against his rule because they have no loyalty ties.
 Two of the vassal kings (Han Xin and Peng Yue) were falsely accused of treason and were executed alongside their families.
-Other two vassal kings (Ying Bu and Zang Tu) revolted against the king but ended up being killed in the process.
-Wu Rui, Zhnag Er, and the other Han Xin were left.
+The other two vassal kings (Ying Bu and Zang Tu) revolted against the king but ended up being killed in the process.
+Wu Rui, Zhang Er, and the other Han Xin were left.

-The Xiongu in the north had been a threat since the Qin Dynasty.
+The Xiongnu in the north had been a threat since the Qin Dynasty.
 For this reason, Qin Shi Huang sent the general to Meng Tian to oversee the defenses on the northern border to repel any invaders, which he did successfully.
 When the Qin Dynasty collapsed, the Xiongnu moved south and tried to raid the border once again.
 In 201 BCE, Xan Xin deserted the Xiongnu leader, and in the following year, emperor Gaozu lead an army to attack the Xiongnu but he was trapped by the enemies at the battle of Baideng.
 He bribed the Xiongnu’s leader’s wife with gifts and she immediately asked her husband to withdraw his forces.
 When he got a chance to return to the capital, Liu Bang initiated the policy of hegin, where noble ladies were sent to marry Xiongnu annually in exchange for peaceful ties.